Greek Cuisine: 34 Traditional Greek Foods To Try

 Greek Food Culture

-From northern Greece to the southern islands, traditional Greek food is made lovingly, with respect for the local cuisine and ingredients.
+From the Greek mainland of northern Greece to the far-flung southern islands, traditional Greek food is made lovingly, with respect for the local cuisine and ingredients.

 One of the first things I noticed about the cuisine of Greece was that most traditional Greek dishes are meant to be shared with loved ones.
-This is especially true of meze, or appetizers—my favorite part of a Greek meal where dips and pita bread rule.
+This is especially true of meze, or appetizers—my favorite part of a Greek meal where dips, small plates, and pita bread rule.

 Many equate the cuisine of Greece to a handful of famous Greek foods like feta cheese, Moussaka, Souvlaki, and Gyros.
-However, it is much, much more than that!
+However, as a chef, lover of Greek food, and longtime visitor to Greece, I can assure you that delicious Greek cuisine entails much, much more than that!

-From soups and stews to dips and desserts, we hope this article will introduce you to some new mouthwatering dishes to try—that is, dishes that are new to you but which in Greece have withstood the test of time.
+From soups and stews to dips and desserts, I hope this article will introduce you to some new mouthwatering dishes to try.
+We’ll explore wonderful Greek specialties that are new to you but which in Greece have withstood the test of time.
 And, of course, these include popular Greek street foods too!

 Although today a number of great foods from Greece are totally at home here in the United States, the best Greek food will still be found in Greece.
-So, if you’re visiting this wonderful country, you’ll want to read the best Greek foods list below and be prepared to fully explore Greece’s gastronomy.
+So, if you’re visiting this wonderful country, you’ll want to read the Best Greek Foods List below to be prepared to fully explore Greece’s great gastronomy.

 1. Moussaka